seapluspro/seapluspro.github.io/doc/scripting/search_statements.md

-# Search and Replace Statements
+# Search, Replace and Move Statements

 The following statements can be used to search or replaces some texts.

 ## Chapter Overview

 - [Searchengine](searchengine.md)
 - [Basic statements](basic_statements.md)
 - [File and buffer related statements](file_statements.md)